Robert-K/autofartkey/README.md

 The peak of technology.
 Pressing any key causes your PC to fart.

 ## WTF is it exactly?
 AutoFartkey is a small immature [AutoHotkey](https://autohotkey.com/) Script I wrote for fun.
 It listens for keypresses and plays random fart sounds.
+It is also incredibly effective at annoying people.

 ## Features
 - Changeable sound folder - Play your own sounds! (wav, ogg & mp3)